 - Tableau: Link Excel to Tableau to create interactive dashboards and sophisticated data visualization.

-- Power BI: You can use Power BI to use your Excel data to generate dynamic reports and dashboards.
+- Power BI: You can use your Excel data to generate dynamic reports and dashboards.

 - R and Python: Combine R or Python with Excel to do sophisticated statistical analysis and machine learning.